 Dredging operations at the Murray Mouth commenced on 9 January 2015 to maintain connectivity (exchange of water) between the river and the Southern Ocean.
-Dredges are operating in the Tauwitchere and Goolwa Channels but experiencing some challenges with seaweed blockages.
-At 15 November 2015, a total of approximately 878 200 cubic metres of sand had been removed.
+Dredges are operating in the Tauwitchere and Goolwa Channels, however there are presently some challenges with seaweed blockages.
+At 22 November 2015, a total of approximately 892 200 cubic metres of sand had been removed.
 Routine monitoring confirms an improvement in the condition of both channels as a result of dredging.